Quick start

 price=10&tax=2

-hello+tools when plus mode is on
+hello%20tools or hello+tools in plus mode

 FAQ in plain language